 - The Advisor facilitates the Developer to get the resources for building high-quality products.

 There is a big overlap in the work of a Scrum Master and an Advisor.
 While the Scrum Master is focussed on coaching the teams, Advisors coach the Scrum Masters and\or Product Owners.

 Once in a while, the Advisor inquires if decisions do not lead to issues.
 He is still responsible for budgeting but leaves the decision making with the people doing the work.

 The Servant Leader

 Mature Scrum teams feel ownership for the full value chain.
 The Servant Leader feels safe enough to hand over full control to these teams.
-Instead, he has has a holarchical view on the organisation, while teams continuously improve on their own level in the holarchy.
+Instead, he has a holarchical view of the organisation, while teams continuously improve on their own level in the holarchy.

 - The Servant Leader randomly samples if customers are satisfied with the quality.

-- Scrum Masters are responsible for continuous improvement of the team and the organisation.
+- Scrum Masters are responsible for the continuous improvement of the team and the organisation.

-- The Servant Leader facilitates entrepreneurship at every employee.
+- The Servant Leader facilitates entrepreneurship for every employee.

 The major responsibility of the Servant Leader is to prevent the environment from re-creating old paradigms.
 Employees need enough room for experimenting with the values in the Agile manifesto.